 That uptick in activity means a lot more work for Demkowicz and his partners.

-“We’ll look at 1,500 opportunities a year and invest in 20 companies,” “Our primary goal is to help the management team and the owner of the business we invest in make their company bigger and better.
+“We’ll look at 1,500 opportunities a year and invest in 20 companies,” he says.
+“Our primary goal is to help the management team and the owner of the business we invest in make their company bigger and better.
 If we do that, a lot of great things happen as a byproduct of that.”

 Demkowicz has played an active role in more than 320 acquisitions in the past three decades — 150 at Heller Equity Capital and another 170 acquisitions at Huron Capital, which has raised more than $1.8 billion of committed capital across six funds since it debuted in 1999.